Loyal clients appreciate Nick’s ability to distill complex technical issues and effectively drive disputes to resolution.

 GENERAL COMMERCIAL LITIGATION

-In addition to the above, Nicholas also continues to act in a broad range of real property disputes, property tax assessment appeals, intellectual property disputes, contractual disputes, tort claims and breach of fiduciary duty and duty of confidence claims.
+In addition to the above, Nick continues to act in a broad range of real property disputes, property tax assessment appeals, intellectual property disputes, contractual disputes, tort claims and breach of fiduciary duty and duty of confidence claims.